 Now, let’s answer the deep and electrifying mystery presented by Hosea’s prophecy!
 I believe it is explained by a passage in Isaiah 16—one that has become clearer to me in light of the projects we have been undertaking in Jerusalem.

-In the Soncino translation, Isaiah 16:1 reads, “Send you the lambs for the ruler of the land, from the crags that are toward the wilderness unto the mount of the daughter of Zion.”
+In the Soncino commentary, Isaiah 16:1 reads, “Send ye the lambs for the ruler of the land From the crags that are toward the wilderness, Unto the mount of the daughter of Zion.”

 “Lamb” in the King James Version is better translated lambs.
 It is a collective noun.
 Crags is translated from the Hebrew Sela, meaning rocky fortress.
 The equivalent word in the Greek is Petra.